rnakato/Churros/README.md

     singularity build churros.sif docker://rnakato/churros
     singularity exec churros.sif <command>

 Singularity mounts the current directory automatically.
-If you access the files in the other directory, please mount by `--bind` option, for instance:
+If you access the files in the other directory, mount it by `--bind` option:

     singularity exec --bind /work churros.sif <command>